-Having open discussions can empower you, enlighten you, and maybe even help you get back your mojo, according to sex and relationship coach Pam Costa.
+Having open discussions can empower you, enlighten you, and maybe even help you get back your mojo, according to sex and relationship coach Pamela Joy.

 This post is part of TED’s “How to Be a Better Human” series, each of which contains a piece of helpful advice from someone in the TED community; browse through all the posts here.

-Costa continues to believe in the impact of having honest, small-group discussions about sex.
-She conducted one short, small-scale study in which roughly 100 women in 20 groups got together for weekly meetings (they received topics, prompts and general parameters from Costa), and after a month, the results were promising.
+Joy continues to believe in the impact of having honest, small-group discussions about sex.
+She conducted one short, small-scale study in which roughly 100 women in 20 groups got together for weekly meetings (they received topics, prompts and general parameters from Joy), and after a month, the results were promising.

 Interested in starting a group of your own?
-Costa shares some suggestions.
+Joy shares some suggestions.

 Recruit a group